Cojac/Cojac/README.md

 - symbolic functions: a step further, where you can tag a number as being the *unknown*.

-- Chebfun representation: a completely different way to represent symbolic functions that provides a good compromise of accuracy/efficiency (see [Matlab's Chebfun](http://www.chebfun.org/).
-But here completely transparently: with COJAC the same computation code can be run numerically, symbolically, or as Chebfuns
+- Chebfun representation: a completely different way to represent symbolic functions, with a good compromise of accuracy/efficiency (see [Matlab's Chebfun](http://www.chebfun.org/)).
+But here completely transparently: with COJAC the same computation code can be run numerically, symbolically, or as Chebfuns.

 - a couple of well-known *debugging tools* useful to track possible instabilities: forcing doubles to act like floats, changing the rounding mode, negating the comparisons when the numbers are too close together.